redhat-developer/odo/docs/website/docs/command-reference/dev.md

 ```
 </details>

-Note that `--random-port` flag cannot be used with `--port-forward` flag.
+Note that `--random-ports` flag cannot be used with `--port-forward` flag.

 ### Using custom address for port forwarding
 A custom address can be passed for port forwarding with the help of `--address` flag.
 This feature is supported on both podman and cluster.